salzmanlab/Equivalent-Junctions/README.md

 # Equivalent Junctions

-This repository contains the python scripts that can be used to extarct equivalent junctions for a genome.
-The codes are pretty general and can be used for any genome.
+This repository contains the python scripts for extarcting equivalent junctions (the set of neighboring junctions that result in the same junction sequence) in a reference transcriptome.
+The codes are general and can be used for any organism and genome assembly.

 # Software